-Whoop+ fitness watch
+Whoop+ fitness smartwatch

 Wearable Interface Design Case Study